yangheng95/PyABSA/examples/aspect_polarity_classification/leaderboard.md

 | BERT-SPC |    80.62          |        86.55      |   84.75          |    91.44         |
 | Etc. |      -         |       -       |    -         |    -         |

-**The above results were obtained in the 0.8.7.4 version of Pybasa, and all experiments were performed on the Nvidia Tesla T4 GPU.**
+**The above results were obtained in the 0.8.7.4 version of PyABSA, and all experiments were performed on the Nvidia Tesla T4 GPU.**